15 Bio-optical Conditions

 400nm

-Figure 16.6-i.
+Figure 15.6-i.
 Absorption and scattering (\(/m\)) of optically active constituent species at \(400\:nm\) for each site over the sunlit portion of the two days of the CSIEM simulation.

-Figure 16.7 shows the shortwave radiation from CSIEM model data (upper panel) and from the weather observation data (lower panel) for the daylight hours of the two model simulation days.
-By choosing noon and 4pm on each day we have clear and cloudy conditions at the two solar zenith angles of approximately 10 and 50 degrees.
+Figure 15.7 shows the shortwave radiation from CSIEM model data (upper panel) and from weather observations (lower panel) for the daylight hours of the two simulation days.
+By selecting noon and 4 pm on each day, clear and cloudy conditions are sampled at solar zenith angles of approximately 10° and 50°.

 15.4.4 PAR Comparisons